What is endorsement?

 Where do I send it?

 Send one copy to your synod office and one copy to the Student Resource Center at Luther Seminary (email@example.com).
-The seminary copy will be distributed to your advisor.
+The seminary copy will be distributed to your candidacy mentor.

 How do I get scheduled for an interview?